 The management curriculum meets Perkins IV requirements of high-skill, high-wage, and/or high-demand occupations by introducing students to and preparing students for occupations.
-It also offers students a program of study including secondary, postsecondary, and IHL courses that will prepare them for occupations in these fields.
+It also offers students a program of study including secondary, postsecondary, and institutions of higher learning (IHL) courses that will prepare them for occupations in these fields.
 Additionally, the management curriculum is integrated with academic standards.
 Lastly, the management curriculum focuses on ongoing and meaningful professional development for teachers as well as relationships with industry.